oauthstuff/app2app-evolution/README.md

    val customTabsIntent = builder.build()
    customTabsIntent.launchUrl(this, uri)
    ```
-   This code opens a [Custom Chrome Tab](https://developer.chrome.com/multidevice/android/customtabs).
+   This code opens a [Android Custom Tab](https://developer.chrome.com/multidevice/android/customtabs).
    The problem hereby is that if the user does not
-   have a default browser (unlikely) he has to choose
+   have a default browser (unlikely), he has to choose
    between all installed browsers.
 Additionally, if a
    malicious app is installed the user has to
    choose between this app and the browser.
 It is a